laserpants/trombone/docs/introduction.rst

 Introduction
 ============

-Trombone facilitates effortless adaptation of conventional SQL schemas to mobile-friendly APIs operating within the RESTful web service paradigm with JSON-driven data exchange.
+Trombone facilitates effortless adaptation of conventional SQL schemas to mobile-friendly APIs operating within the RESTful web service paradigm.
 Trombone uses PostgreSQL as underlying RDBMS and translates JSON-formatted requests to database statements, according to rules layed out by a set of route templates, such as the one below.

 .. data exchange